Margaret Atwood

 BirthdayNov 18, 1939

 BiographyMargaret Eleanor Atwood (born November 18, 1939) is a Canadian novelist, poet, literary critic, and an inventor.
 Since 1961, she has published 18 books of poetry, 18 novels, 11 books of nonfiction, nine collections of short fiction, eight children's books, two graphic novels, and a number of small press editions of both poetry and fiction.
 Her best-known work is the 1985 dystopian novel The Handmaid's Tale.
-Atwood has won numerous awards and honors for her writing, including two Booker Prizes, the Arthur C. Clarke Award, the Governor General's Award, the Franz Kafka Prize, Princess of Asturias Awards, and the National Book Critics and PEN Center USA Lifetime Achievement Awards.
+Atwood has won numerous awards and honors for her writing, including two Booker Prizes, the Arthur C. Clarke Award, the Governor General's Award, the Franz Kafka Prize, the Prince of Asturias Award for literature, and the National Book Critics and PEN Center USA Lifetime Achievement Awards.
 A number of her works have been adapted for film and television.

 Atwood's works encompass a variety of themes including gender and identity, religion and myth, the power of language, climate change, and "power politics".
 Many of her poems are inspired by myths and fairy tales which interested her from a very early age.